Inequalities for space-bounded Kolmogorov complexity: Space-bounded Kolmogorov complexity

-The construction of the optimal machine goes as usual.
+We modify this construction to get the required optimal machine $V$.
 Let us double each bit in $r$ and denote the result by $\overline{r}$.
-Then the required optimal machine $V$ is defined in such a way that
+The machine $V$ is defined in such a way that